-You can do this as you’re typing, or wait until you’ve finished writing.
-If you prefer the latter method, you can locate the Grammarly icon on the bottom right corner of the text editor in WordPress and click on it to view all suggested corrections to the entire article.
+You can do this as you’re typing or wait until you’ve finished writing.
+If you prefer the latter method, you can locate the Grammarly icon on the bottom right corner of the text editor in WordPress and click on it to view all suggested corrections for the entire article.

-In the example below, I opted to check a finished piece.
+In the example below, I’ve opted to check a finished piece.
 As you can see, Grammarly does more than correct misspellings.
-With a premium account, you also get a contextual spell checker, which means it catches commonly confused words like their vs. they’re or which vs. witch, which is not detected by Microsoft Word’s spell checker.
-It also checks for wordiness, incorrect use of modifiers, passive voice and other grammatical mistakes.
+You also get a contextual spell checker.
+This means it catches commonly confused words like their vs. they’re or which vs. witch.
+These context mistakes are not detected by traditional spell checkers.

-Another feature is Vocabulary enhancement, which suggests synonyms for words that appear many times throughout the article.
-Note that this feature are only suggestions, and you still get to decide whether or not to accept them.
+Another cool feature is Vocabulary Enhancement, which suggests synonyms for words that appear many times throughout the article.

 Is Grammarly 100% Accurate?